ComNets-Bremen/ops-on-the-bench/README.md

 ## Storage Backend

-The following information are transferred to the worker for handling the result data:
+Once the results are collected, parsed and statistics are computed, a zip file is created.
+This zip file is then uploaded to a cloud service and then a link to the zip file sent to the user.

+Currently, there are 2 possible cloud storage possibilities.

+- `Dropbox` - use of a Dropbox account to upload data
+- `Local` - use of a local storage in a file server

+For every storage possibility above, a storage backend must be defined with the the following information (tags) in the front-end definitions (in Django).

-- `storage_backend_id`: An identifier for the upload service like `Dropbox` or `local`.
-Has to be implemented on the worker.
-One should check this variable on the worker side to select the upload method.
+- `storage_backend_id`: An identifier for the upload service like `dropbox` or `local`

-- `storage_backend`: A descriptive name of the backend like "Dropbox account of abc"
+- `storage_backend`: A descriptive name of the backend like "Dropbox paid" or "Local storage"

 - `storage_backend_token`: The token required for the backend
+  - With Dropbox, it is a token generated from the Dropbox account
+  - With Local, it is the IP address and the port where the storage server is located withe form `10.10.160.10:8976`

+The functionality required to access and upload the zip file must be implemented in the backend, i.e., worker code.

+The local storage handling server is implemented in the file `local-cloud.py` source file.
+Run this file separately to bring up the local storage server.